|Sales & Marketing|

 |Promotes deceptive rate quotes?||No|

-The CPS website used to list rate quotes that could be considered deceptive, but it seems that these figures have been taken down since the last update of this review.
-CPS also appears to rely heavily on recruiting outside independent resellers to market and sell its merchant services.
+Card Payment Solutions appears to rely heavily on recruiting outside independent resellers to market and sell its merchant services.
 Generally, this practice results in numerous merchant complaints because providers cannot control the sales and marketing tactics of the resellers.
-As of this update, however, CPS is not suffering from the typical complaints associated with the practice which may indicate that it has favorable sales policies that do not allow price gouging.
-Therefore, the company’s use of resellers will not negatively affect the its score unless evidence surfaces to the contrary.
+As of this update, however, CPS is not suffering from the typical complaints associated with the practice, which may indicate that it has favorable sales policies that do not allow price gouging.
+Therefore, the company’s use of resellers will not negatively affect its score unless evidence surfaces to the contrary.

 |Key Points – Costs & Contract Terms|